Elatochori, Ioannina

 Elatochori (Ελατοχώρι, Cerneshi) is a village and a community of the Zagori municipality, northwestern Greece.
 Before the 2011 local government reform it was part of the municipality of East Zagori, of which it was a municipal district.
-The 2011 census recorded 71 inhabitants in the village and 90 in the community.
+The 2021 census recorded 85 inhabitants in the community.
 The community of Elatochori covers an area of 34.802 km2.

 Administrative division

 The community of Elatochori consists of two separate settlements: